 “Take some risk off the table,” he told CNN.
 “Just a little bit of risk reduction could make the difference.”

-Commenting on the survey, Jeffrey Roach, Chief Economist for LPL Financial, said that “in November, consumers became more pessimistic about future plans relative to last month.”
+Commenting on a recent survey by the University of Michigan, Jeffrey Roach, Chief Economist for LPL Financial, said that “in November, consumers became more pessimistic about future plans relative to last month.”

 “The vast majority of consumers think now is a bad time to buy a major household item, a vehicle or a home.
 A pessimistic consumer foreshadows slower consumer spending, which is roughly 70% of the U.S. economy,” he added.